 However, some people will still experience discoloration with even the purest of gold jewelry, while others still will not, regardless of the purity.
 This is due to other environmental, chemical and biological factors.

 On the Coast, we have a lot of salt, and therefore chlorine, in the atmosphere.
-Elements such as sulphur and chlorine react with the other metals in the gold jewelry, causing it to corrode and turn black, thus blackening the skin underneath.
+Elements such as sulfur and chlorine react with the other metals in the gold jewelry, causing it to corrode and turn black, thus blackening the skin underneath.

 The abrasive particles often found in cleaning chemicals and even make-up can cause the metals to break down more rapidly and expose the base metal(s) or generate fine dust, which would show up as a blackening of the jewelry and/or skin.